|Tips for Coping with Stall Boredom and Stable Vices |

 To stop or slow cribbing once it has become a habit, consider a cribbing collar or cribbing strap.
 A selection of models are available, and you may wish to try different styles on your horse, as well as various adjustments, to see which offers the best result.
 All cribbing collars are designed to prevent a horse from arching its neck by pressing at the throatlatch.
 A cribbing collar or strap should be fitted snugly to be effective, but not too tight; consult a knowledgeable friend, veterinarian or professional trainer for help in adjusting a collar on your horse.

 Wood chewing is just that, and it is not the same as cribbing.
 A horse chews on exposed wooden surfaces of your barn, a habit that is destructive and that has the potential to lead to digestive troubles.
 If you witness wood chewing starting in your horse, provide extra forage and consult your veterinarian to discuss whether your horse is chewing wood because of a nutritional deficiency.
 You can then address the wood chewing in several ways.
 Farnam Quitt is a nutritional supplement that provides a combination of essential vitamins, micro and macro minerals and fatty acids to satisfy a horse's nutritional requirements and eliminate the urge to chew.
 You can also coat wooden surfaces with a product that makes the wood taste unappealing.
-In addition to the products mentioned previously, you can also consider Hydrophane Cribox Anti-Cribbing Paste or Cribbing Eliminator RTU, and cover exposed wooden edges with metal.
+In addition to the products mentioned previously, you can also consider Hydrophane Cribox Anti-Cribbing Paste and cover exposed wooden edges with metal.

 Tip: Whether your horse is on stall rest or not, you can stretch your bedding dollar with Odor-No-More Stable Odor Control.
 A bedding additive that is simple to use, environmentally safe and non-toxic, this absorbent fiber resembles shavings and absorbs odor.
 Regular use has shown to reduce bedding consumption up to 75%!